New York-Based Top Executive Pay at Non-Profit Organizations

 Federal and State governments are taking steps to strongly encourage non-profit organizations to approve executive compensation based upon a review of appropriate and comparable compensation data.
 Of the NY Non-Profits, 78% of the organizations relied upon one or more sources for comparable compensation data.
 Of the NY Non-Profits that relied upon comparable compensation data, 39% relied upon an independent compensation consultant, and 91% relied upon compensation surveys and/ or studies.
 Prevalence data for the sources used by these NY Non-Profits is shown in the following diagram below:

 “These results mirror our experiences with non-profit clients.
 We have observed an increased focus on establishing processes to systematically review, determine and document compensation levels for top executives.
-Given the heightened public and political focus on non-profit compensation, these processes empower organizations to operate with greater efficiency and predictability and can help protect the organization and individual Board members against claims that compensation is unreasonable,” commented Christina Young, Managing Director in Steven Hall & Partners’ non-profit practice.
+Given the heightened public and political focus on non-profit compensation, these processes empower organizations to operate with greater efficiency and predictability and can help protect the organization and individual Board members against claims that compensation is unreasonable,” commented Ms. Pace.
 “These processes are critical to organizations approving pay packages to attract and retain the executive leadership necessary for establishing, implementing and carrying out the mission of the organization.
-In addition, we believe all non-profits benefit from a periodic review of these practices and procedures,” Ms. Young added.
+In addition, we believe all non-profits benefit from a periodic review of these practices and procedures,” Ms. Pace added.

 About Steven Hall & Partners